-We all love a good discount - there is a certain satisfaction to be had from knowing you have gotten something cheaper than it should be.
+We all love a good discount - there is a certain satisfaction to be had from knowing you have got hold of something cheaper than it should be.
 But did you know that when it comes to mortgages, it is sometimes possible to get a discount off your rate of interest?

 Discount mortgages offer a percentage off a lender's Standard Variable Rate (SVR) for a set period of normally two to three years (although the time period can be longer depending on the deal).